PraveshKoirala/Transformers-Paper/README.md

 Compare this with the [original decoder algorithm here](EDoriginal.png).

-Some points to consider:
-* Inputs / Outputs are scalars (they also try multi-variate experiment).
-* Surprisingly, most of the architecture remains unchanged (I would've guessed differently).

 **Question1**

 What, in your opinion, is the most striking difference here?
+Would you say that the architectural differences are significant?

 ## Experiment
 * Four encoder/decoder layers.
 Most of the other hyperparameters assumed to be default.